 Liability line 24.03 Funds Held Under Reinsurance Treaties with Unauthorized and Certified Reinsurers to add reference the use of BACV as follows:

-Total amount from this should match Schedule S, Part 4 (Columns 12 and 13) plus Schedule S, Part 5 [(Columns 20 and 21) x 1000), (other than amounts of credit or trust agreements included therein)] to the extent that such funds were included as a part of the total assets on Page 2 of the statement and were not offset by a directly related credit offset on Page 2.
+Report the total book adjusted carrying value of the funds withheld assets for unauthorized and certified reinsurers.
+This should match Schedule S, Part 4 (Columns 12 and 13) plus Schedule S, Part 5 [(Columns 20 and 21) x 1000), (other than amounts of credit or trust agreements included therein)] to the extent that such funds were included as a part of the total assets on Page 2 of the statement and were not offset by a directly related credit offset on Page 2.

 Liabilities line 24.07 – Funds Held Under Coinsurance to add reference the use of BACV as and add cross checks to the funds withheld columns in Schedule S Part 3 Section 1 and Section 2.

-Report the amount of funds withheld from reinsurers under coinsurance treaties other than amounts reported on Line 24.03.
+Report the amount of funds withheld from reinsurers under coinsurance treaties other than amounts reported on Line 24.03.The total amount of the book adjusted carrying of the funds withheld assets (for amounts not related to unauthorized or certified reinsurers) should match Schedule S, Part 3, Section 1 (Column 15) plus Schedule S, Part 3, Section 2 (Column 14) x 1000 (other than amounts of credit or trust agreements included therein) to the extent that such funds were included as a part of the total assets on Page 2 of the statement and were not offset by a directly related credit on Page 2.

 Schedule S, Part 3 Section 1 - Column 15 – Funds Withheld Under Coinsurance

-Report the amount of funds withheld on coinsurance contracts.
+Report the book adjusted carrying value of the amount of funds withheld on coinsurance contracts.

 Schedule S, Part 3 Section 2 - Column 14 – Funds Withheld Under Coinsurance

-Report the amount of funds withheld on coinsurance contracts.
+Report the book adjusted carrying value of the amount of funds withheld on coinsurance contracts.

 Schedule S, Part 4 – Reinsurance Ceded to Unauthorized Companies